proofzero/rollupid/docs/platform/passport.md

 The authentication step takes care of identifying profiles on the [Profile Graph](profile-graph.md).
 The authentication method a user chooses acts like a DNS resolver to a users profile.
 If a profile is not found, one will be created.

-Once authenticated the user will the be redirected to the authorization screen.
+Once authenticated the user will be redirected to the authorization screen.

 <figure><img src="../.gitbook/assets/MacBook Pro 14_ - 1 (1).png" alt=""><figcaption></figcaption></figure>